Poweeeeeer/self-introduction/README.md

 Hey, guys!
 I'm Vinson, a middle school student from China.
 This is my first time using Github, so it's necessary to make a self-introduction.

 My hobbies
- - Playing Drums:🥁:
+ - Playing Drums🥁

- - Using Computers:💻:
+ - Using Computers💻

- - Reseach Cars:🚗:
+ - Reseach Cars🚗

  - etc...